 Having fresh roasted good quality beans is only half of the equation for making the smoothest cup of coffee in the world.
 The other half of the equation is perfecting your brewing techniques.
-For my recommendations on my favorite brewing equipment; go to the top of any page, hover over the “FAQ” tab, and select “Brewing Equipment Recommendations“.
+For recommendations on my favorite brewing equipment; go to the top of any page, hover over the “FAQ” tab, and select “Best Coffee Equipment“.

 Nothing on God’s green earth tastes better than fresh roasted coffee.
 By fresh, I mean freshness that’s measured in hours not weeks.
 That’s why we at Lake City Coffee guarantee, “From our roaster to your table in 24-72 hours”.
 You can really taste the difference.
 On the other hand, most coffee sold in America has been sitting warehouses or on store shelves for months if not years.
 That’s one reason it tastes so bitter.

 If the beans are black, then don’t buy them.
 Black beans are black because they’re burnt, i.e., charcoal.
 If coffee upsets your stomach, it isn’t because of the acid.
 The cause of upset stomachs from drinking coffee is always the result of old stale burnt coffee beans.
 That’s why even our dark roast is “barely” dark, i.e. dark brown in color, thus keeping the natural coffee oils inside the beans.

 First of all, never ever buy pre-ground coffee.
 The primary ingredient in coffee beans, the part that tastes so good, is the bean’s oil.
 The minute you grind those beans those oils begin to evaporate.
 Therefore, always grind your coffee right before brewing it.

 Different grinds produce different tastes.
 It all depends on what you like.
 If you’re looking for the smoothest cup of coffee, then experiment, trying a fine grind, then a medium grind, then a course grind.
 Each has its own flavor.